riverbed/stingray-puppet/stingray/README.md

-# Riverbed® Stingray™ Traffic Manager module for Puppet
+# Riverbed Stingray Traffic Manager module for Puppet

 Riverbed Stingray Traffic Manager is a full performance software and virtual Layer 7 application delivery controller (ADC) that enables enterprises and cloud operators to create, manage, and deliver key services more quickly, more flexibly, and at a lower cost.